Aryan-Choudhari/Reinforcement-Learning-Based-Expert-Trader/README.md

 The system is designed to run in a sequential workflow.

 1.  **Prepare Your Data**
     -   The system expects pre-processed data with engineered features.
-As hinted in `main.py`, you should have a preliminary script (e.g., `S1_Feature_Engineering.py`) that processes raw price data.
+As hinted in `main.py`, you should have a preliminary script (`S1_Feature_Engineering.py`) that processes raw price data.
-    -   Place the final featured CSV files (e.g., `BTCUSD_1day_featured.csv`) into the `Featured_Data/` directory.
+    -   Place the final featured CSV files (e.g., `MSFT_1day_featured.csv`) into the `Featured_Data/` directory.
 The `main.py` script will automatically discover and process every file in this folder.

 2.  **Run Training and Evaluation**
     -   Execute the main script from your terminal.
 This will kick off the entire process for all assets.